 - have an informed discussion on polarization and disinformation in Swiss media,

-- and, finally, understand the different media regulations as well as the consequences of media policy decisions for the media.
+- and, finally, understand the different media regulations as well as the consequences of media policy decisions for specific media types.

 The course adopts a mix of ex-cathedra teaching, groupwork, interactive sessions, and student presentations.